bartosz-makowski/therapists-reviewer/README.md

 * Buttons `<a>` tags form input areas and cards styled using [neumorphism](https://css-tricks.com/neumorphism-and-css/) style

 **Features to be implemented in the future**
-* Validation of review form to prevent only white spaces in the review description and review title input
+* Validation of review form to prevent from using only white spaces in the review description and review title input
+* Add a confirmation message after pressing `delete review button`
 * Have `forget my password` functionality
 * Login for therapists with an option to modify their details in the database
 * Add pagination so the list of reviews will be displayed with a max of 20 logs per page.